Rajpratik71/zfs_wiki/Debian-Buster-Root-on-ZFS.md

 The patch fixes zfs-initramfs's Plymouth support for prompting for encryption passphrases.
 It is included in 0.8.2, so by the time of the next package update, the patch should not need to be reapplied.

+4.7  For LUKS installs only, setup crypttab:

+    # apt install --yes cryptsetup

+    # echo luks1 UUID=$(blkid -s UUID -o value \
+          /dev/disk/by-id/scsi-SATA_disk1-part4) none \
+          luks,discard,initramfs > /etc/crypttab

+* The use of `initramfs` is a work-around for [cryptsetup does not support ZFS](https://bugs.launchpad.net/ubuntu/+source/cryptsetup/+bug/1612906).

+**Hint:** If you are creating a mirror or raidz topology, repeat the `/etc/crypttab` entries for `luks2`, etc. adjusting for each disk.

-4.7  Install GRUB
+4.8  Install GRUB

 Choose one of the following options:

-4.7a  Install GRUB for legacy (BIOS) booting
+4.8a  Install GRUB for legacy (BIOS) booting

     # apt install --yes grub-pc

 Install GRUB to the disk(s), not the partition(s).

-4.7b  Install GRUB for UEFI booting
+4.8b  Install GRUB for UEFI booting

     # apt install dosfstools
     # mkdosfs -F 32 -s 1 -n EFI /dev/disk/by-id/scsi-SATA_disk1-part2